kmunozforti/AutoSpectral/README.md

 For unmixing larger data sets, you will do well to use a machine with more CPUs.
 Suggestions for faster processing are welcome.
 Some modest improvements are in the works.

+## Updates and bug fixes

+- Version 0.8.1: More fluorophores, rearranging detectors if needed
+- Version 0.8.2: Support for Mosaic and Xenith cytometers
+- Version 0.8.3: Patch for error introduced in 0.8.2